Not a Member?

 Distribution: Plasma protein binding (96%, buprenorphine; 45%, naloxone); found in breast milk (buprenorphine and norbuprenorphine).
 Metabolism: Buprenorphine: N-dealkylation (by CYP3A4) and glucuronidation; norbuprenorphine (major metabolite).
 Naloxone: Glucuronidation, N-dealkylation, and reduction; naloxone-3-glucuronide (metabolite).
 Elimination: Buprenorphine: Urine (30%), feces (69%); T1/2=24-42 hrs.
 Naloxone: T1/2=2-12 hrs.

 Assess for history of hypersensitivity reactions, debilitation, myxedema, hypothyroidism, acute alcoholism, adrenal cortical insufficiency (eg, Addison's disease), CNS depression or coma, toxic psychoses, prostatic hypertrophy, urethral stricture, delirium tremens, kyphoscoliosis, biliary tract dysfunction, hepatic impairment, compromised respiratory function, hepatitis B or C infection, head injury, intracranial lesions and other circumstances in which CSF pressure may be increased, acute abdominal conditions, pregnancy/nursing status, and possible drug interactions.
-Perform LFTs prior to therapy.
+Obtain baseline LFTs.

-Monitor for hypersensitivity reactions, signs/symptoms of opioid withdrawal, impaired mental/physical ability, orthostatic hypotension, respiratory depression, drug abuse/dependence, cytolytic hepatitis, hepatitis with jaundice, elevation of CSF pressure, miosis, changes in consciousness levels, and other adverse reactions.
+Monitor for hypersensitivity reactions, signs/symptoms of opioid withdrawal, impaired mental/physical ability, orthostatic hypotension, respiratory depression, drug abuse/dependence, cytolytic hepatitis, hepatitis w/ jaundice, elevation of CSF pressure, miosis, changes in consciousness levels, and other adverse reactions.
 Monitor LFTs periodically.
 Monitor for over-medication as well as withdrawal or other signs of under-dosing when switching between other buprenorphine/naloxone products.